Success Stories of Veterans - August 2014

-Every month the Office of Veterans Employment Services (OVS) will be sharing stories of individuals that have successfully found careers through our services.
-Visit often to see how Wisconsin is putting our veterans back to work!
+Every month the Office of Veteran Services (OVS) will be sharing stories of individuals that have successfully found careers through our services.
+Visit often to see how Wisconsin is putting our Veterans back to work!

 - A 70% service connected disabled veteran with a quality resume was given job referrals and application assistance from the OVS staff.
 Veteran was hired by a company as a welder making $15.50 an hour with benefits.
 The veteran was in need of supplies and equipment prior to starting his job.
 OVS staff assisted coordinating this effort and The Man of Honor Society donated $300.00 worth of gift cards to use.

 - OVS staff assisted an Army Veteran who has struggled with alcohol for many years and is seeking assistance through the Veteran Homeless Program.
 Services provided included an assessment - comprehensive & specialized, assistance with completing his profile in Job Center of Wisconsin, the setting up of job alerts to his email and job development.
 Veteran accepted employment as a janitor for the local retail store in Waupaca.
 The position is part-time and the starting wage is $8.25.
 This is a success as it will allow Veteran to ease back into employment and work will be scheduled around his treatment schedule.

 - A homeless female veteran was assisted by OVS staff that provided case management and referrals for all services.
 Veteran continued contact with OVS staff and provided updates on her progress.
 OVS assisted her with her resume to highlight her logistics experience in the Marine Corps.
 She accepted a position as a management trainee/driver manager with a transportation company starting at $35,000 with benefits (Homeless to a self-supporting wage in a 23 day timespan).